 The church has an ornately decorated interior dominated by crimson and gold.
 It is covered with frescoes, paintings and statues of the Apostles.
 There are also marble tombstones along the nave.

-I’ve lost count of how many times I highlighted the beauty of Maltese streets, but if there’s one you absolutely need to add to your list of places to visit, it’s Strait Street, sometimes called Malta’s Red Light District.
+I’ve lost count of how many times I highlighted the beauty of Maltese streets, but if there’s one you absolutely need to add to your list of places to visit, it’s Strait Street.
+It is sometimes called Malta’s Red Light District.
 Throughout the 19th until the mid-20th century, it used to be a nightlife hub for American and British soldiers, as well as locals.
 It was a place where people of various nationalities and from all walks of life could interact with one another.
 It is thanks to these social interactions with soldiers that some Maltese people learned to speak English.

 After the British army left Malta, bars and restaurants started closing down one by one.
-Nowadays, restoration works are underway – new music clubs and hangout spots keep popping up as part of the objective to breathe some life back into Strait Street and turn it into the pinnacle of art, culture, and entertainment.
+Nowadays, restoration works are underway.
+New music clubs and hangout spots keep popping up as part of the objective to breathe some life back into Strait Street and turn it into the pinnacle of art, culture, and entertainment.
 The vibrant nature of this place was clearly visible even during the day, so I can only imagine how interesting it must get once the sun goes down.

 If you’re anything like us, you may have been wondering how to get the perfect postcard shot of Valletta’s skyline.
 Well, look no further… Sliema is the place to go!